Skip to main content

 Some argue that space exploration is more worthwhile, a better investment, with robotic craft because they provide much more scientific return than manned missions.
 But debating the relative merits of humans versus robots misses the point, according to Thornton.

-Jeff Wisoff (Col ’80), left
+Jeff Wisoff (Col class of ’80), left

 “Think back on what are considered the most significant technological achievements of the last century,” she says.
 “Landing on the moon is always near the top of that list.
 Whereas the spectacular unmanned missions we’ve had, like Voyager and the Mars Pathfinder and Galileo and all those incredible missions that have returned tons and tons of data—they are not on that list.
 I think it’s because the lunar landing affected us, all of us, in ways that an unmanned mission just doesn’t.
 People remember where they were when we landed on the moon.
 Where were you when the Mars Pathfinder landed?”